 - Badass Beard: In 7 and onwards.

 - Badass Bookworm: Went from being The Brute to a respected scholar by hitting the books, as per Sun Quan's request to him and Jiang Qin.
-Historically, Lu Meng REALLY enjoyed it upon studying his first book, then he took it upon himself for three days straight to study more than Sun Quan required of him, giving him knowledge that leveled even the biggest of Wu's scholars at the time.
-Lu Su even became friends with him ever since Lu Meng's new knowledge re-evaluated his negative opinion of him.
+Historically, Lu Meng REALLY enjoyed it upon studying his first book, then he took it upon himself for three days straight to study more than Sun Quan required of him, giving him knowledge that leveled even the greatest of Wu's scholars at the time.
+Lu Su even became friends with him ever since Lu Meng's new knowledge re-evaluated his negative opinion of him. note

 - Shown more clearly in the online game.
 If you end a scenario under him, his idea is now that peace is upon China, no matter who won, there shouldn't be a need for fighting anymore, only studying.
 Historically, he was even both smart and kind, as he was well-respected among those who served under and alongside him.